 Duels is one of Hearthstone’s game modes, released back in October 2020.
 For many expansions now players have asked for a new version of Dungeon Run, and we’ve finally got it… sort of.
-Instead of the usual routine of facing AI bosses, in Duels player will get to experience a Dungeon Run-style gameplay against other players.
+Instead of the usual routine of facing AI bosses, in Duels players will get to experience a Dungeon Run-style gameplay against other players.

 Table of Content

 Click on the class you want to get to the decks more quickly!

 - Paladin – Turalyon, the Tenured